Zeanon/klipper/docs/Config_Reference.md

 #second_homing_speed:
 #   Velocity (in mm/s) of the stepper when performing the second home.
 #   The default is homing_speed/2.
+#homing_resting_retract_dist:
+#   Distance to back off after successfully homing, the default is
+#   homing_retract_dist.
+#homing_resting_retract_speed:
+#   Velocity (in mm/s) of the stepper when retracting after successfully
+#   homing, the default is homing_retract_speed
 #homing_positive_dir:
 #   If true, homing will cause the stepper to move in a positive
 #   direction (away from zero); if false, home towards zero.
 It is
 #   better to use the default than to specify this parameter.
 The
 #   default is true if position_endstop is near position_max and false
 #   if near position_min.
+#disable_on_error: False
+#   Experimental feature to disable the steppers when the mcu looses
+#   connection to the host.
+#   If one stepper is set to true, the feature will be enabled for all
+#   steppers.
+(I currently have no idea how to modify the mcu firmware
+#   code to have the feature enabled individually)
+#   Currently this feature can also cause problems when disabling steppers
+#   and cause the firmware to shut down due to race-conditions.
+#   Even though this happens very very rarely, use this feature at your own
+#   risk (While the steppers are on, no problems occur, only when disabling,
+#   very rarely an error occurs)
 ```

 ### Cartesian Kinematics